CerebralBlue/neuralseek-learninglab-web/docs/module1/module1_ibm/module1-5/module1-5.md

 ## Confirm Status

 On the right side, view the green circle with a check mark next to NeuralSeek search.
+The circle is now green because the integrations are properly connected to the extension and ready to use.

 ![image1.5.18](images/image1.5.18.png)